lmclarke/aelisus-gui/README.md

 # Known Issues:

 - I haven't updated the mapper to use GMCP yet.
 It works well, but it's not perfect.
-- Aelisus has a LOT of things that print with [] at the beginning with nothing further to set them apart, a whole lot of which are channels.
+- Aelisus has a LOT of things that print with [] at the beginning with nothing further to set them apart, most but not all of which are channels.
 Anything with [] at the start is thus caught as if it were a channel and printed to the chatbox.
 - Equipment is using the CF-style trigger captures, which aren't very sleek (though super clever way to handle it - hats off).
 This will be adapted to GMCP as soon as feasible.

 # Planned Features: